Public Safety Telecommunicator

 Must be able to operate multiple computer systems simultaneously including CAD, DCIN, Alarm systems, computerized multi-line/channel telephone, and radio systems while performing other multi-task duties on a continuous basis.
 Applicant must have advanced written and verbal communication skills.
 Must pass in-depth background investigation and have the ability to work efficiently under pressure.
 UNC-Chapel Hill Police Department maintains a 24-hour operation, 7 days a week; therefore work schedule varies depending on operational needs.
 Must have a valid North Carolina Driver’s License in order to operate a University State-owned vehicle in the event of an emergency, provide dispatch from other work locations if necessary, or to attend required training.

 Previous Emergency Communications Dispatch experience and computer experience is strongly preferred.Required Licenses/Certifications:

 Requires certification as a Division of Criminal Information computer operator or the ability to achieve certification within 120 days of employment.
 Requires Telecommunicator Certification or the ability to obtain within one year of employment.

-Evening work, Evening work occasionally, Exposure to Bloodborne Pathogens, Exposure to Hazardous Materials, Night work, Night work occasionally, Overtime, Overtime occasionally, Rotating shifts occasionally, Shift work occasionally, Valid NC Driver’s License, Weekend work, Weekend work occasionallyStimulus/ARRA Funded:
+Evening work, Exposure to Bloodborne Pathogens, Exposure to Hazardous Materials, Night work, Overtime occasionally, Rotating shifts, Rotating shifts occasionally, Shift work, Shift work occasionally, Valid NC Driver’s License, Weekend work, Weekend work occasionallyStimulus/ARRA Funded: